Snohomish County seeks members for performance audit committee, tourism board - NewsBreak

 Edmonds College has launched FastTrack, a collection of short-term, affordable programs that can be completed in under six months, allowing students to quickly jump into the job market.
 Each FastTrack program is designed to provide training for new professionals or to gain a competitive advantage for in-demand jobs.
 Students are...

-Arson likely cause of early Tuesday morning fire at Lynnwood’s Trinity Place Apartments
+Arson likely cause of early Tuesday morning fire at Trinity Place Apartments

 A fire at Lynnwood’s Trinity Place Apartments early Tuesday morning, which destroyed four apartment units and displaced 15 residents, was likely set intentionally, officials said.
 Owned by the YWCA, Trinity Place helps women and children struggling with homelessness and and a lack of housing stability.
 According to Lynnwood police,...